reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Sessions/Get-Session.md

 ## PARAMETERS

 ### -Session
-Specifiy alternative Cumulocity session to use when running the cmdlet
+Specify alternative Cumulocity session to use when running the cmdlet

 ```yaml
 Type: String